deblockt/ssa/README.md

 ### Configuration

-The ssa configuration is different between standalone version, and the symphony version.
+The ssa configuration is different between standalone version, and the symfony version.
-For symphony version you can look the repo ssa/symphony.
+For symfony version you can look the repo ssa/symfony.
 The documentation of the Standalone version is under.

 #### Register you service